-ACCOMMODATION: Hotel Pokhara Batika (or similar) Grade: Comfortable Hotel
+ACCOMMODATION: Riverside Springs Resort (or similar) Grade: Comfortable Hotel

-MEALS PROVIDED: BREAKFAST DAY 4 - Trek to Badauri (1661m) First we drive north west from Pokhara (840m) to our trek start point at Kande (1700m).
-From here we walk for around two hours across country passing cultivated fields and scattered small settlements to the Gurung village of Badauri (1661m) where several trails cross.
+MEALS PROVIDED: BREAKFAST DAY 4 - Drive to Kande via Pokhara; trek to Badauri (1661m) This morning we head first to Pokhara (840m).
+Pokhara is smaller and more relaxed than Kathmandu and is beautifully situated on the banks of Lake Phewa.
+There are superb views from here of the snowcapped Annapurna range, including Machhapuchhre - the famous Fishtail Mountain.
+We'll call in at our hotel to deposit the luggage not needed for the trek and then continue our drive north west to the trek start point at Kande (1700m).
+From here we walk for around two hours passing cultivated fields and scattered small settlements to the Gurung village of Badauri (1661m) where several trails cross.
 Today's five kilometre walk is expected to take around two hours with a total ascent of 305 metres and a descent of 405 metres.

+ACCOMMODATION:

-Badauri Tea House (or similar) Grade: Simple Teahouse
+Badauri Tea House (or similar)

+Grade: Simple Teahouse